slchris/m1-gentoo-dotfiles/readme.md

 ## Environment preparation

-Prepare an m1 model mac, make sure Time Machine is turned off and have at least 40G of free space.
+Prepare an m1 model mac, ensure Time Machine is turned off, and have at least 40G free space.

-If you have used the time machine make sure you have deleted all copies of the time machine
+If you have used the time machine, make sure you have deleted all copies of the time machine

-To view all Time Machine backups.
+View all Time Machine backups.

 ```shell
 tmutil listbackups